 To define a Boolean property, use the following construction:

-X with the object whose property you’re
+X with the object whose property you’re defining, and

 This can look a little bit tricky.
 Let’s break down the example from the code below.